AnthonySteele/anthonysteele.github.io/CruftyTypeSystems.md

 One of the main uses of the `async` keyword is to signal that in the code that follows, `await` cannot be a variable name, it must be a keyword.
 If `await` cannot be a variable name, then the compiler could largely infer that `async` should be there from the presence of an `await` and a returned `Task`.
 But instead much method annotation is needed.

 Similarly, C# 7 has new pattern matching, but this is constrained by being added to the `switch` statement rather than adding a new keyword.
 This has consequences.
 Some features were not included - since it's a statement and not an expression, a switch will not occur to the right of a `var result =`.
-Nevertheless, the two variants of the syntax are almost certain to add to the learning curve of next year's crop of junior c# coders.
+Nevertheless, the two variants of the `switch` syntax are going to add to the learning curve of next year's crop of junior c# coders.

 ## New thinking